Military Domestic Violence Attorneys in Colorado Springs

 Please note that, while FAP does not investigate incidents that involve non-military members committing alleged acts of domestic violence against military members, it can:

-What Are the Military Penalties for Domestic Violence?
+What Are the Military Penalties for Domestic Violence in Colorado?

 The military can impose various punitive and administrative penalties on members who are found guilty of domestic violence.
 These will vary according to the circumstances of the case.
 However, they can include (and may not be limited to):